Maverik0071/Hello_World/README.md

 # Hello_World
 I am new and just trying to get some experiece on programming.
-Help if you want I do not mind...
+Help if you want I do not mind... just changing some things around and just beginning.
+Just need some help.